AdvaniaSE/PowerShellFundamentals/Extra - Megalabs/Detailed.md

         - Number of Disk Partitions
         - TPM Status (Enabled/Disabled)

-Just like with finding folders, there are many ways of getting computer information in PowerShell One possible solution can be found in the file "CSVReport.ps1" in the folder "SolutionFiles".
+Just like with finding folders, there are many ways of getting computer information in PowerShell.

+One possible solution can be found in the file "CSVReport.ps1" in the folder "SolutionFiles".

 - Linux or MacOS?